What the Hell Was Biden Thinking With His Wildly Out-of-Touch Choice for Veterans Affairs Secretary?

 I’ve met McDonough and have always been impressed by him.
 But there’s no world in which I would have ever envisioned him as our next VA Secretary.
 He is not a vet, let alone a post-9/11 vet.
 Instead, he’s another well-credentialed, civilian, white guy leading an agency that badly needs a transformative leader who can understand and represent an increasingly diverse community.

-Biden had countless dynamic, inspiring, competent, transformative options--including over 3 million post-9/11 vets to pick from.
-Yet instead of picking a respected, celebrated and proven vet like Nadja West — the Army’s first Black Lieutenant General, Army surgeon general, and commander of the Army Medical Command — Biden picked a Washington political insider who’s never run an organization as massive as the VA, never worked at the VA, and never been a patient at the VA.
+Biden had countless dynamic, inspiring, competent, transformative options—including over 3 million post-9/11 vets to pick from.
+Yet instead of picking a respected, celebrated, and proven vet like Nadja West—the Army’s first Black lieutenant general, Army surgeon general, and commander of the Army Medical Command—Biden picked a Washington political insider who’s never run an organization as massive as the VA, never worked at the VA, and never been a patient at the VA.
 He’s never even worn the uniform.
-This as the sprawling agency wrestles with an explosion of COVID cases disproportionately impacting veterans of color, a shocking sexual assault situation, and an unprecedented politicization of our community under Trump.
+This as the sprawling agency wrestles with an explosion of COVID cases disproportionately affecting veterans of color, a shocking sexual assault situation, and an unprecedented politicization of our community under Donald Trump.

 In America, right now especially, representation matters.
 The VA should be no exception.

 The VA nomination news could have been an uplifting, inspiring, exciting moment for 19 million vets and their families.
 Instead, it’s confusing, disappointing, infuriating, insulting—or even worse—irrelevant.
 Tragically, after two decades of war and struggle, we’re used to it.
-There’s lots changing in American in 2020.
+There is a lot of changing in American in 2020.
 This is not.

 It’s yet another sad reflection of how low veterans rate in terms of understanding and prioritization for American political leadership—from both parties.